 Terms of Reference

-The Senate Steering Committee is a Standing Committee of Senate charged with proposing Senate agenda and routine business matters.
+The Senate Steering Committee is a Standing Committee of Senate charged with proposing the Senate agenda and carrying out routine business matters, as described below.

 The Committee shall: